arp242/goatcounter/docs/sessions.markdown

 GoatCounter's solution
 ----------------------

-- Create a server-side hash: hash(site.ID, User-Agent, IP) to identify the client without storing any personal information directly, and the site.ID ensures users aren't identifiable across sites.
+- Create a server-side hash: hash(site.UUIDv4, User-Agent, IP, salt) to identify the client without storing any personal information directly.

-- An hour after a hash is last seen, the hash is replaced with a random number.
+- An hour after a hash is last seen, the hash is removed.
+This ensures we can track the current browsing session only.

+- The salt is rotated daily on a sliding schedule; when a new pageview comes in we try to find an existing session based on the current and previous salt.
-  This ensures we can track the current browsing session only, without some arbitrary cut-off at midnight.
+  This ensures there isn't some arbitrary cut-off time when the salt is rotated.
+  After 2 days, the salt is permanently deleted.

-- If a user visits the next day, they will have the same hash, but the system has forgotten about it by then.
+- If a user visits the next time, they will have the same hash, but the system has forgotten about it by then.

+I considered generating the ID on the client side as a session cookie or localStorage,  but this is tricky due to the ePrivacy directive, which requires that *"users are provided with clear and precise information in accordance with Directive 95/46/EC about the purposes of cookies"* and should be offered the *"right to refuse"*, making exceptions only for data that is *"strictly necessary in order to provide a [..] service explicitly requested by the subscriber or user"*.

+Ironically, using a cookie would not only make things simpler but also *more* privacy friendly, as there would be no salt stored on the server, and the user has more control.
+It is what it is 🤷

+I'm not super keen on adding the IP address in the hash, as IP addresses are quite ephemeral; think about moving from WiFi to 4G for example, or ISPs who recycle IP addresses a lot.
+There's no clear alternatives as far as I know though, but it may be replaced with something else in the future.

+Fathom's solution with multiple hashes seems rather complex, without any clear advantages; using just a single hash like this already won't store more information than before, and the hash is stored temporarily.

 ### Technically